|REEL FACE:||REAL FACE:|

 actor Richard Dreyfuss did the voice-over

 for the final version, leaving the Jobs

 version largely unseen.

-Steve Jobs Introduces the Original iPod in 2001
+WATCHSteve Jobs Introduces the Original iPod in 2001

 This is the real-life version of the scene